 The tapes, which can be listened to here, or read as a transcript here, consisted of 3 hours of audio, and only a split of what was said is mentioned in this article.
 To sum up, below is a greater list of what was described.
 Many have not happened, some on their way, and many already accomplished.

 Some of Day’s predictions, or rather, in his position as a director of Planned Parenthood, knowledge of what was coming could be seen as inevitable and thus could be compared to an axe.
 An axe can be used to cut down a tree or to kill someone.
 Examples like the promotion of homosexuality probably would have happened anyway and aren’t necessarily bad, but rather just being used for the wrong purpose.
-Throughout the ‘pandemic’ we have seen mass societal changes in the name of ‘protecting citizens’, and time will only tell how much longer we have.
+Throughout the ‘pandemic’ we have seen mass societal changes in the name of ‘protecting citizens’, and time will only tell how much closer we get to Orwells 1984.